 Several public comments were heard at both the November 19, 2019 State Water Board meeting and the January 23, 2020 SACCWIS meeting regarding extension of the compliance date for Redondo Beach Units 5, 6, and 8.

-Starting in 2019, AES entered into negotiations for the sale of the Redondo Beach property to developer Next Century Power , LLC .
-As stated by both the owner of Next Century Power, LLC and AES, an agreement is in place for AES to lease back the property and continue operating Redondo Beach if the power plant’s compliance date is extended by the State Water Board.
-In its comment letter to the SACCWIS for the January 23, 2020 meeting, Next Century Power, LLC supported SACCWIS Alternative 3 to extend the compliance date for Redondo Beach for two years until December 31, 2022.
-Next Century Power, LLC state that during any extension of the power plant’s compliance date, AES would provide it access to unused portions of the site for remediation and continuing operation of the power plant would not delay redevelopment efforts.
-Additionally, Next Century Power, LLC stated that any extension of the compliance date would provide additional funding towards site clean-up.
+Starting in 2018, AES entered into negotiations for the sale of the Redondo Beach property to developer SLH Fund, LLC (SLH).
+As stated by both the owner of SLH and AES, an agreement is in place for AES to lease back the property and continue operating Redondo Beach if the power plant’s compliance date is extended by the State Water Board.
+In its comment letter to the SACCWIS for the January 23, 2020 meeting, SLH supported SACCWIS Alternative 3 to extend the compliance date for Redondo Beach for two years until December 31, 2022.
+In its May 18, 2020 comment letter to the State Water Board on the proposed amendment, SLH revised its support to be in favor of a three-year extension of Redondo Beach through December 31, 2023.
+SLH stated that during any extension of the power plant’s compliance date, AES would provide it access to unused portions of the site for remediation and continuing operation of the power plant would not delay redevelopment efforts.
+Additionally, SLH stated that any extension of the compliance date would provide additional funding towards site clean-up.

-The City of Redondo Beach is working with Next Century Power, LLC to purchase approximately half of the Redondo Beach property for wetland restoration and developing parkland for public use, as stated in four comment letters.
-Last year, the City of Redondo Beach received a grant from the California Natural Resources Agency for $4.8 million to purchase 15 acres of the Redondo Beach property.However, if the power plant’s compliance date is extended beyond December 31, 2020, this grant funding is potentially in jeopardy due to the Proposition 68 grant solicitation that the onsite fossil fuel power plant must be scheduled to retire prior to January 1, 2021.
+The City of Redondo Beach is working with SLH to purchase approximately half of the Redondo Beach property for wetland restoration and developing parkland for public use, as stated in four comment letters.
+Last year, the City of Redondo Beach received a grant from the California Natural Resources Agency for $4.8 million for the partial purchase of 15 acres of the Redondo Beach property, including historical wetlands, for restoration as part of a regional park.
+The California Natural Resources Agency confirmed that if the power plant’s compliance date is extended beyond December 31, 2020, this grant funding will be retained by the City of Redondo Beach.